Networked Media Open Specifications

 The externalSynchronizationStatus property allows devices to expose the health of the receiver with regards to its time synchronization mechanisms.

-The externalSynchronizationStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The externalSynchronizationStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

-Devices are recommended to publish information about the previous synchronization source and interface retrieved from as well as the current synchronization source and interface retrieved from in the externalSynchronizationStatusMessage.
+Devices are RECOMMENDED to publish in the externalSynchronizationStatusMessage property information about the previous synchronization source and originating interface as well as the current synchronization source and its originating interface.

 Example: